Spark Your Next Drawing Ideas with 10 Ways to Put Pencil to Paper

 Stage 3.
 I have left in some of the triangulation lines but added shading to the drawing.
-This approach gives a key to understanding and making sense of relative scale and proportion.
+This drawing idea gives a key to understanding and making sense of relative scale and proportion.
 The angle measured lines can also be taken from points on the horizon to work out perspective.

 SEVEN — Linear Drawing

 Although I am naturally a linear draughtsman I have had to work employing other techniques and approaches to improve my linear work.
 When I work in a linear way I am looking for lines of movement and lines that describe what is under the skin as well as outline: the vigor of working muscle, the cable tautness of tendons and the sharpness of tonal change where a bone sits close to the skin.
 Sometimes I will use the point and sometimes the side of the media to denote form, texture or edge.